 Students majoring in Coaching, Sport Science are required to spend 8-12 weeks in a high school or collegiate coaching environment of the student's preferred sport under the supervision of an assigned cooperating head or assistant coach.
 The internship experience includes observation, coaching, and the performance of coaching related responsibilities.
-Prerequisites: PED 343, 370The study of pedagogical aspects of coaching with emphasis on the theoretical aspects of coaching and the organization, theory, and techniques of coaching at the elementary and secondary school levels.
+Prerequisites: PED 343, 370